code-saturne/code_saturne/INSTALL.md

 the same major version of the PLE library from code_saturne (only the python package is used).

+This is still work in progress, and not yet usable.

 Specific build types
 ====================